omeatai/src-react-typescript/README.md

 - Set the state
 - Do not cause side effects.
 Ex: HTTP requests

-- shouldComponentUpdate( nextProps, nextState):
+### 2. shouldComponentUpdate( nextProps, nextState):
-  Dictates if the component should re-render or not Performance optimization
+- Dictates if the component should re-render or not
+- Performance optimization
-  Do not cause side effects.
+- Do not cause side effects.
 Ex: HTTP requests
-  Calling the setState method
+- Calling the setState method

-- render():
+### 3. render():
-  Only required method
+- Only required method
-  static getDerivedStateFromProps( props, state)
+- static getDerivedStateFromProps( props, state)
-  Read props & state and return JSX
+- Read props & state and return JSX
-  Do not change state or interact with DOM or make ajax calls.
+- Do not change state or interact with DOM or make ajax calls.

-- getSnapshotBeforeUpdate(prevProps, prevState):
+### 4. getSnapshotBeforeUpdate(prevProps, prevState):
-  Called right before the changes from the virtual DOM are to be reflected in the DOM Capture some information from the DOM
+- Called right before the changes from the virtual DOM are to be reflected in the DOM
+- Capture some information from the DOM
-  Method will either return null or return a value.
+- Method will either return null or return a value.
-  Returned value will be passed as the third parameter to the next method.
+- Returned value will be passed as the third parameter to the next method.

-- componentDidUpdate(prevProps, prevState, snapshot):
+### 5. componentDidUpdate(prevProps, prevState, snapshot):
-  Called after the render is finished in the re-render cycles Cause side effects
+- Called after the render is finished in the re-render cycles
+- Cause side effects

 ```ts